SpongePowered/SpongeDocs/source/faq.rst

 extensive IRC channels of its' own, and helpful discussion is always welcome.

-Technical Questions
+Technical questions
 ===================

-Why Not Use a "Wrapper"-styled API?
+Why not use a "Wrapper"-styled API?
 -----------------------------------

 A wrapper that merely works on network packets and reuses command blocks is extremely limited in function, so plugins would only be able to do a fraction of what they are able to do now.

-Why Not Build a Standalone Server?
+Why not build a standalone server?
 ----------------------------------

 Reusing existing efforts in the community will allow us to have a